Tribulation

 Persecution was not only prophesied by the Lord but also very common for His disciples.
 Except for John, they are generally believed to have all lost their lives as martyrs; so obviously they were not to be saved from persecution.

 They were born-again, so it cannot be a reference to salvation.
 So, what were they to be saved from?
-Not one Christian who listened to Christ’s words were lost in the destruction of Jerusalem.
+Not one Christian who listened to Christ’s words was lost in the destruction of Jerusalem.
 When they saw the Roman armies in Judea, they left for the hills, in plenty of time to escape the destruction of the city.
 [Dan 12:1][Luke 21:20]

-Luke puts it this way: by your endurance (of persecution and trials) you will gain your lives, that keeps them safe, as they saw the armies marching through Judea and they get out of Jerusalem.
+Luke puts it this way: by your endurance (of persecution and trials) you will gain your lives, which keeps them safe, as they saw the armies marching through Judea and they get out of Jerusalem.
 [Luke 21:12-19]

-While the Christians’ were watching for the signs to appear, as Messiah had warned, God allowed a grace period for those who were stubborn and slower than others in recognizing signs [Matt 24:16-22].
+While the Christians were watching for the signs to appear, as Messiah had warned, God allowed a grace period for those who were stubborn and slower than others in recognizing signs [Matt 24:16-22].

 Preached to the Whole World